Log in

 Overview

 The program kicks off each year with a retreat for the FCCH Fellows to meet each other and develop their own group identity.
-Afterward, Fellows participate in a variety of activities including skill building opportunities, talk story sessions with prominent leaders, site visits, and mentorship.
+Afterward, Fellows participate in a variety of activities including skill building opportunities, talk story sessions with prominent leaders, site visits, mentorship, and coaching.

 Throughout the program, Fellows enhance their leadership skills; gain a deeper awareness of social, business, and industry issues; and, have access to a community of support.
 A concerted effort will be made in this program to include successful Filipino-Americans as mentors to serve as role models who can share their unique experiences and challenges of being a Filipino-American.

-Each class will participate in a graduation ceremony in April.
+Each class will participate in a commencement ceremony in April.
 Upon successful completion of the program, the Fellow will be inducted in to the Samahan ng mga Fellows at graduation.

 SCHEDULE AND